By Anis Bazza

 Don’t be put off by the fact he plays for a supposedly weaker team, great forwards deliver the goods wherever they are – just ask Harry Kane and Jamie Vardy.

-Lukaku’s redemption arc at Manchester United was one of the sweeter stories of the 17/18 Premier League season.
+Lukaku’s redemption arc at Manchester United was one of the peculiar stories of the 17/18 Premier League season.

 Having gone 12 games from September to December with only a single goal to show for it, Lukaku was criticised by his own fans which saw his stock and confidence take a huge hit.